oss-review-toolkit/ort/docs/getting-started.md

 needs to be downloaded.
 The *downloader* tool could be used for this, but it is also integrated in the `scanner` tool, so the scanner will automatically download the source code if the required VCS metadata could be obtained.

-Note that if *downloader* is unable to download the source code due to say a missing source code location in the package metadata then you can use [curations](config-file-curations-yml.md) to fix up the package's metadata.
+Note that if the *downloader* is unable to download the source code due to say a missing source code location in the package metadata then you can use [curations](config-file-curations-yml.md) to fix up the package's metadata.

 ORT is designed to integrate lots of different scanners and is not limited to license scanners, technically any tool that explores the source code of a software package could be integrated.
 The actual scanner does not have to run on the